lukashornych/evitalab/README.md

 - [x] manage connections to multiple evitaDB instances
 - [x] manage server (status, tasks, JFR recordings)
 - [x] manage catalogs and collections

+evitaLab is still in active development and new features are being added fairly frequently.

 ## Running locally